 In the third unit, the students write longer essays after developing research projects about one of two documentary movies that examine relationships between humans and animals—Werner Herzog’s Grizzly Man (2005) in which the filmmaker takes issue with the self-proclaimed environmentalist Timothy Treadwell who strove to protect bears in the Alaskan wilderness, and Gabriela Cowperthwaite’s Blackfish (2013) in which she delivers a brilliant polemic against the SeaWorld corporation and its treatment of captive killer whales.
 Both films implicitly explore the creative problem of anthropomorphism—that is, the attribution of human qualities to animals and other non-human entities.

 Although the sciences provide a factual account of environmental threats and ways of countering them, scientific facts alone seem not to be enough.
 For it is the case that artists, writers, filmmakers, and even scientists find themselves turning again and again to their imaginations to respond to the environmental predicaments of society.

-The four outstanding essays included here were written by freshmen for the second unit of “Humans, Nature, and the Environment” – the two most recent are from the fall semester of 2016, and the other two are from the spring semester of 2016.
+The eight outstanding essays included here were written by freshmen for the second unit of “Humans, Nature, and the Environment” – the two most recent are from the fall semester of 2017, and the other six are from earlier semesters.
 As academic essays, they do a number of things well: each has a strong yet contestable thesis that is urgently argued throughout; each adroitly sets up and enters into an existing scholarly debate; and each sheds new light both on Carson’s and Lovelock’s books and on the bigger debate through carefully working with evidence.